 He placed the fish back in the stasis artifact and then snapped his fingers.

 Professor Lacer had his own set of components on his desk, along with a steel mallet.
-He poured out a jar of pure sand, and under his hand it glowed brightly with heat, flowing and melting into a sphere of opaque glass.
+He poured out a jar of pure sand.
+Under his hand, it glowed brightly with heat, flowing and melting into a sphere of opaque glass.
 “Transmutation,” he said.

 He slammed the mallet down onto it, shattering the glass sphere into powder and shards.
 “Fairly weak.”
-As if nothing had happened, the pieces drew back together, melting again into a ball.
+The pieces drew back together before melting again into a ball.
 “Do not forget you must not only create the compressed sphere, but also return your component to its original state.”
 The reformed ball crumbled into sand under his Will.

 He picked up the dragon scale and laid it next to the pile of sand.
-The sand once again glowed and drew together into a sphere, but its surface was matte this time, and as Sebastien squinted, she thought she could make out the same patterning on it as the dragon scale sitting on the desk before her.
+The sand once again glowed and drew together into a sphere, but its surface was matte this time, and Sebastien thought she could make out the same patterning as the dragon scale sitting on the desk beside it.

 “The simplest form of transmogrification,” he said.
 “Copying.
 The internal structure of a dragon’s scale is no more an intangible quality than its color is.
 Both are knowable, explainable by the natural sciences.
 And yet, spells like this have been labeled and cast as transmogrification by those who don’t understand how these things come to be.
-I’ll move the sphere to the floor this time.
-I don’t want to damage my desk,” he said.
+I will move the sphere to the floor this time.
+I do not wish to damage my desk.”

 He brought down the iron mallet even harder than before.
 The sound of the impact was like the muffled crack of a frozen tree branch fracturing in the cold of winter under the weight of too much snow.
-The sphere was scuffed where the mallet had hit, but remained whole.
+The sphere was scuffed where the mallet had struck, but remained whole.
 He repeated this several more times to the same effect.
-Turning to one of the other students near the front, a strong-looking young man, Lacer called him up to keep bashing away at the sphere.
+Turning to one of the other students near the front, a strong-looking young man, Lacer called him up to take the mallet.

-While the young man did that, Lacer stood and continued lecturing, his words punctuated by the cracking sound of the mallet against the ball.
+While the young man kept bashing away at the sphere, Lacer stood and continued lecturing, his words punctuated by the cracking sound of the mallet against the ball.
 “If I were to take the time to understand how the scale of the dragon is created, what the cells are made of and how their structure provides such defensive qualities, I could mold the sand without the need for a template to copy.
 The advantage of this method, as well as transmutation, is that as long as the transformation is complete by the time the casting stops, the changes will remain.
 I have created permanent change from a temporary application of magical power.”

-Finally, after a few dozen more whacks from the enthusiastic man, the sphere broke, falling to jagged shards like a piece of hard candy.
+Finally, after a few dozen more whacks from the enthusiastic student, the sphere broke, falling to jagged shards like a piece of hard candy.

 Professor Lacer had him stand by while he returned the pieces to sand once again, this time using the second jar as a component.
 “What you can copy in one direction you can copy in the other.
 Rather than disintegrating this through transmutation, I am copying the state of the sand.”